rocky/trepanjs/doc/Overview.md

 Frame-changing commands, *up*, *down*, and *frame* have been added.
 Evaluation changes with the context of the current frame set.

+Evaluation of input whose first token is not a debugger command is done in the context of the debugged program.
+This differes from *node debug*.
+If you have a variable *myvar* in your program, and you enter `myvar`, you'll see that value.
+In *node debug*, you'll get a reference error because *myvar* is not a debugger command.

 ### Command differences
 Here is a table of specific command differences: